sharhar/Leopard-EM/docs/programs/match_template.md

 Changing the `do_power_spectrum` to `false` will calculate the whitening filter based on the amplitude spectrum instead of the power spectrum.
 The `whitening_filter.max_freq` field defines the maximum frequency considered (in terms of Nyquist) when calculating the whitening filter; the default of `0.5` should perform well in most cases.
 Similarly, keeping the default `num_freq_bins: null` will choose the number of frequency bins automatically based on input image shape.
-Values between 500-2,000 are generally good.
+Values between 500-2,000 are generally good for typical cryo-EM images with ~4,000 pixels along each dimension.

 Bandpass filtering is disabled by default but can be turned on by changing `enabled: false` to `enabled: true`.
 Note that the `high_freq_cutoff` and `low_freq_cutoff` fields are both defined in terms of the Nyquist frequency with values of `null` corresponding to no cutoff.